 It is important to distinguish a project from a program.
 In contrast to a project, which has a defined beginning and end, a program is an ongoing operation.
 A project serves to develop, modify, or enhance a product, service, or system and is constrained by the relationships among scope, resources, and time.
+A project is unique in that it is not a routine operation, but a specific set of operations designed to accomplish a singular goal.
 Programs, on the other hand, encompass the missions, functions, operations, activities, laws, rules, and regulations that an agency is authorized and funded by statute to administer and enforce.
 Programs normally provide products and/or services to the public.
 Agencies distribute available funding to carry out these continuing programs and any ongoing staff support they require.